Serving Clients Injured in Distracted Driving Accidents Across the State of New Jersey

 New Jersey has historically been among the first states to pass and enforce laws to prevent distracted driving.
 The first laws were introduced in March 2008 and have been updated to become even tougher in recent years.
 All of the laws listed above fall under the category of “primary enforcement,” which means that a law officer does not need an additional reason to pull over the distracted driver if they observe the behavior.

 Not all distracted drivers are found liable for using cell phones, but it is the most common culprit.
 Doing one’s make-up, eating, socializing with passengers, and other activities done while driving may be just cause to assign fault.
-No matter the case, we handle each claim on an individual basis and will work with the facts at hand to show how the distracted driver was at fault for your personal injury claim.
+No matter the case, we handle each claim on an individual basis and will work with the facts at hand to show how the distracted driver was at fault for your losses.

-How to Help Prevent Distracted Driving Accidents in New Jersey
+How to Help Prevent Distracted Driving Accidents

 Speak To Young People